hipe/tmx/doc/019-normalizing-sys-path.md

+## cheat sheet:

+(this is referenced elsewhere)

+  - "test-run-type-A" is when you just run a test file
+  - "test-run-type-B" is when you run a SUB directory of test files
+  - "test-run-type-C" is when you run the topmost directory of test files

+(EDIT we might re-write the below to be friendlier with the above.)

 ## <a name='file-type-A'></a>"file type A": a normal, production, entrypoint file

 there is ideally only one "asset entrypoint" per sub-project. it is the file